tuva-health/streamlit/streamlit_apps/outlier_analysis/README.md

 # Outlier Analysis App

-This is a ready-to-run **Streamlit app template** for analyzing Outliers data using the Tuva data model and Snowflake.
-It demonstrates best practices for structuring multipage apps, using shared helper functions, and working with Snowflake credentials securely.
+This is a ready-to-run **Streamlit app** that uses Tuva synthetic data to visualize outliers data.
+It provides a multipage layout, shared helper utilities, and secure Snowflake integration, serving as a template for building robust data analysis dashboards.

 ---